The EYFS framework:

-Larger body movements are developed though using the large building blocks and open-end resources; using ride on toys; throwing, kicking and catching large balls.
+Larger body movements are developed though using the large building blocks and open-end resources; using ride on toys; throwing, kicking and catching large balls; exploring the climbing frame.

 Daily physical activities offer the opportunity for children to notice the changes in their bodies as they exercise and at healthy snack times, adults address issues such as cleanliness and different types of food.

 The children are given many opportunities to expand and develop their literacy skills throughout the day.
-We have literacy within every area of the room, things such as; menu planners in the home corner, clipboards in the construction area and interactive displays around the room.
+We have literacy within every area of the room, using simple words and phrases on displays.

-We have a ‘school ready’ area which provides children with a self-help station to select different mark making materials to use independently.
+We have a mark making area which provides children with a self-help station to select different mark making materials to use independently.

 Outside children have lots of opportunities to develop their literacy skills too.
-They have chalkboards, recipe cards in the mud kitchen and lots of bright labels in each area.
+They have use of chalks, water and brushes, and mark marking in the sand or soil.